Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 ~

-Done properly, this system will safely organize traffic and save lives, with no real effort from civilians and pedestrians—just the same basic traffic rules everyone already follows.
+Done properly, this system will safely organize traffic and save lives, with no real effort and/or time from civilians and pedestrians, just the same basic traffic rules everyone already follows, with equally simple and very few rules to add.

 ~